Computers on Union Pacific

 A three-page interview with Carl Mayer and John Jorgensen, by Tom Shedd, in the May 1969 issue of Modern Railroads, a rail industry trade publication, confirmed that "a group was set up in October 1965 to develop COIN headed by Don Peterson with a Steering Committee co-chaired by S. J. How and Art Mercer."
 (Dick Peterson, email dated February 10, 2017)

-There was some speculation among a few UP historians that a series of newly delivered boxcars with a red dot of their doors was in corrleation with UP's use of its COIN system.
-The timelines appear to match somewhat, for "Red Dot" boxcars delivered in February through November 1968, and box cars repainted in the April 1969 time period, versus COIN going online in the major terminals in January 1968, with coverage in 38 locations taking place by late October 1969.
+There was some speculation among a few UP historians that a series of newly delivered boxcars with a red dot of their doors was in correlation with UP's use of its COIN (Complete Operating INformation) system.
+The timelines appear to match, for "Red Dot" boxcars delivered in 1966 and 1968, versus COIN testing trials beginning in mid 1966, and the COIN system going online in the major terminals in January 1968, with coverage in 38 locations taking place by late October 1969.

 The use of the red dots may have been a way to create a manageable sample of cars that could be traced and studied to compare the new computer system, and the traditional yard office procedures.